Things to Do in Bradford

 Things to do in Bradford

-Trash Bradford is one of the premier nightclubs in Bradford, which holds Fresher’s Raves.
 A particular anomaly within the nightclub sphere is Flares & Reflex, which offers all drinks at £2.00!
 A particularly generous offer and one that will almost certainly have you wanting to go back, especially if you want to budget for the year and alcohol is still a high priority.
 City Vaults is another place to visit when in Bradford.
 The pub has a number of games, serves food and shows a lot of live sport too.

 Bradford has a handful of museums available to the public with Cartwright Hall, Bradford Industrial Museum, Manor House Museum, Bolling Hall Museum and the National Media Museum all accessible to the public and students alike!